knthmn/docker-borgmatic-rclone/README.md

 Volumes:
 * `/mnt/source`: mounting files to backup.
 * `/mnt/repo`: the borg repository.
 The folder rclone will upload to.
-* `/rclone_config`: directory for rclone config file storing the credentials for the destination.
+* `/mnt/rclone_config`: directory for rclone config file storing the credentials for the destination.
-* `/etc/borgmatic.d`: directory for borgmatic configs.
+* `/mnt/borgmatic`: directory for borgmatic configs.
 Note any consistency checks defined in the configs are ignored.
-* `/borg_cache`: borg cache
+* `/mnt/borg_cache`: borg cache
+* `/mnt/borg_config`: borg config

 The container will run the following two cron tasks.
 Both tasks share a mutex lock so there is at most one task running.
 * create and prune: schedule specified by `CRON_CREATE`, which runs `borgmatic --create --prune` for all the borgmatic configurations, and upload the repo to `DESTINATION` by using `rclone`.